 One of the most common dental procedures is filling a cavity.
 Most people, even with great oral health, develop cavities.
 Fillings are the practice of restoring a damaged tooth by replacing decayed parts with a new material.

 The average cost of white fillings in Sydney is $223.91.
-But you can get this procedure at a very affordable price in clinics at the following suburbs:
+But you can get this procedure at a very affordable price in clinics in the following suburbs:

 - Granville – $130

 - Woodford – $145

 Wisdom Tooth Extraction

 Wisdom teeth are the molars positioned furthest back in our mouths.
 We each have four wisdom teeth, and they are the last ones to develop.
 Some people’s wisdom teeth never erupt, and others simply don’t have the room in their jaws to accommodate them.
 When there’s not enough space, or if the teeth don’t emerge, we need to have a dentist extract them.